axtloss/axtloss.github.io/extended/aboutme.md

 - [vAssistant](https://github.com/axtloss/vAssistant) something actually useful from me
 - [ame](https://github.com/crystal-linux/ame) the rust rebuild of a package manager/aur helper/pacman wrapper for a distribution I am building with friends
 - [amethyst](https://github.com/crystal-linux/amethyst) a package manager/aur helper/pacman wrapper for a distribution I am building with friends
+- [antinotechsavvy](https://github.com/axtloss/antinotechsavvy) a program to encrypt and decrypt your files so that people that arent very tech savvy cant view your files

 ## Some stuff I'm affiliated with
 [crystal linux](https://crystal-ux.com) an arch deriviate designed to work for both powerusers and linux newcomers.